-For all of us in the geospatial industry an important milestone was achieved tonight.
-No, not the announcement by Howard Schultz that he might run for President in 2020.
-It was the story that followed it on 60 Minutes which introduced the masses to the small satellites boom that is ever so quietly revolutionizing the collection of imagery from space.
+For all of us in the geospatial industry an important milestone was achieved recently.
+It was a story on 60 Minutes which introduced the masses to the small satellite boom that is ever so quietly revolutionizing the collection of imagery from space.

 From an article by Brit Farmer on CBS News.

 For decades, the U.S. has relied on spy satellites to look deep into the territory of American adversaries, and for years, these were the cameras dominating Earth’s orbit.

 As David Martin reports on 60 Minutes this week, there are now commercial companies putting satellites in space and allowing customers to purchase panoramic images of Earth.
 As a result, the U.S. government no longer holds a monopoly on the photos taken from orbit—and has no power to classify commercial images as top secret.

 One of those companies, Planet Labs, has put about 300 small satellites into orbit, enough to image the entire landmass of Earth every day.
 The company has done it, in part, by reducing the dimension of its satellites.
 Government satellites are the size of a pickup truck; Planet Labs’ are the size of a loaf of bread.